mirumee/ariadne-website/docs/api-reference.md

     ...
 ```

-Decorator doesn't change or wrap the decorated function into any additional logic.
+The decorator doesn't change and doesn't wrap the decorated function with any additional logic.

 ### Example

-Union type for search result that can be `User` or `Thread`:
+Union type for search results that can be `User` or `Thread`:

 ```graphql
 union SearchResult = User | Thread